| Main index | Section 3 | Options |

 typedef int service_limit_func_t(const nvlist_t *, const nvlist_t *);typedef int service_command_func_t(const char *, const nvlist_t *, nvlist_t *, nvlist_t *);

-CASPER_SERVICE_STDIO | The Casper service has access to the stdio descriptors from the process it was spawned from. |
+| CASPER_SERVICE_STDIO | The casper service has access to the stdio descriptors from the process it was spawned from. |

-CASPER_SERVICE_FD | The Casper service has access to all descriptors besides stdio descriptors from the process it was spawned from. |
+| CASPER_SERVICE_FD | The casper service has access to all of the descriptors, besides the stdio descriptors, from the process it was spawned from. |

-CASPER_SERVICE_NO_UNIQ_LIMITS | The whole Casper communication is using nvlist(9) with NVLIST_NO_UNIQ(9) flag. |
+| CASPER_SERVICE_NO_UNIQ_LIMITS | The whole casper communication is using an nvlist(9) with the NV_FLAG_NO_UNIQUE flag. |

-LIBCASPER (3) | May 5, 2020 |
+| LIBCASPER (3) | November 15, 2021 |

-Main index | Section 3 | Options |
+| Main index | Section 3 | Options |

 Please direct any comments about this manual page service to Ben Bullock.
 Privacy policy.